 Time frame | 1-2 hours

-After checking into your Airbnb, start your day in Interlaken with kayaking on Lake Thun.
-You can rent kayaks from Mountain Surf for $20 per hour.
+After checking into your Airbnb, start your day in Interlaken by going kayaking on Lake Thun.
+You can rent kayaks from Mountain Surf for about $20 per hour.

 Harder Kulm Hike

 Harder Kulm is a mountain outside Interlaken that provides unmatched views of Lake Thun, Lake Brienz, Jungfrau, and everything in between.
 You can reach Harder Kulm by taking a cable car or via a 2.8 mile (one-way) hike.

 Upon our Airbnb host’s recommendation, we hiked up the backside of Harder Kulm and we highly recommend you do the same!
 This route is much less trafficked and we got to see paragliders flying right overhead, a close-up glimpse into our adventure for the next day.

 For full details on the Harder Kulm hike, see our post:

 Boat Ride on Lake Brienz